leamas/yab/README.md

 <P>

 Like in the git mode, only the patches/ directory is consulted for the actual patchset.
-This means that <B>rpmdev-patchbuild</B> is agnostic as to how these are created.
+This means that <B>rpmdev-patchbuild</B> is agnostic as to how this is created.
 A common way would be the <I>git format-patch</I> described for the git mode.
 <P>
 <A NAME="lbAJ">&nbsp;</A>